paolomorettin/paolomorettin.github.io/_pages/about.md

 ### Teaching

-I am teaching assistant for the course Foundamentals of AI.
+I am teaching assistant for the course Fundamentals of AI.
 You can find the material [here](https://drive.google.com/drive/u/1/folders/1IG6U-RgQOhJwt3YoNFHh0Cmqyv1MvvrI "(there)").

 I am offering a number of MSc thesis projects on the topics above.
 Contact me if interested!